justinkelly/justinkelly.github.io/_posts/2015-10-28-test-tiny-press.markdown

 layout: post
 tags: [tonyprtess]
 ---
-this is a test wioth tony press
+this is a test with tiny press